-Philip Farrugia held senior management positions at HSBC Bank Malta p.I.c. including that of director of HSBC Home Loans (Malta) Ltd between 2000 and 2003 and executive director and chief technology and services officer of HSBC Bank Malta p.I.c. until his retirement in May 2012.
-During his employment with HSBC Bank Malta p.I.c. he sat on various senior bank committees.
+Philip Farrugia held senior management positions at HSBC Bank Malta p.l.c. including that of director of HSBC Home Loans (Malta) Ltd between 2000 and 2003 and executive director and chief technology and services officer of HSBC Bank Malta p.l.c. until his retirement in May 2012.
+During his employment with HSBC Bank Malta p.l.c. he sat on various senior bank committees.

-The Committee met 6 times during the year to 31 December 2019.
+The Committee met 9 times during the year to 31 December 2020.